JanSharp/VRCItemSystem/notes.md

 - [x] prevent the same pickup being picked up by multiple hands and or players
 - [x] add DisallowMultipleComponent to ItemExtension
 - [x] add RequiredComponent(typeof(Entity))... right?
 I mean why not.
+- [ ] look at the values of pickups and see which ones of those should be synced through items, if any
+- [ ] make disallow theft an option
+- [ ] if 2 people try to pick up the same item, make the second one drop it locally